Julie1205/Final_Project_TasteBuds/README.md

 # Final_Project_TasteBuds

 ## What TasteBuds is:
-TasteBuds is a full-stack web application where users can save restaurants they have been to or want to go to.
+TasteBuds is a **full-stack web application with responsive design** were logged in user can search for restaurants based on location or name and save them.

 This application requires that users be logged in to use any of the features.
-Log in authentication and password encryption is handled by Auth0.

-Once logged in, users can search for restaurants based on location or name and save them.
-Restaurants can be saved with the following tags: been to, wish to go to, liked, disliked, favorite.
+Restaurants can be saved with the following tags: been to, wish to go to, liked, disliked, and/or favorite.

 Additionally, users can also add cuisine type, comments and pictures to their saved restaurants.

+Users can search in each category for their saved restaurant by name or view them on a map.

-Saved restaurants can be found in their respective categories and searched for based on name or using map view.
-All saved restaurants entries can be edited and deleted.
+All saved restaurants entries can also be edited and deleted.

-TasteBuds is also built with responsive design.

 ---

 ## What was TasteBud Built with:

-TasteBuds was build using JavaScript, React, Node.js, Express.js, MongoDB, TrueWay Geocoding, TrueWay Places, Auth0, Cloudinary, and Leaflet.
+TasteBuds was build using **React, Node.js, Express.js, MongoDB, TrueWay Geocoding, TrueWay Places, Auth0, Cloudinary, and Leaflet**.

+- TrueWay Geocoding and Places were used to determine the user’s geolocation and search for nearby restaurants.

+- Auth0 was used to handle all user creation, log in, and password encryption.

+- Cloudinary was used to host images and provide URLs to display on the website.

+- Leaflet was used to display saved restaurants and search results on a map.

 ---